FAQ: Annual Recalibration

-What is included in an annual recalibration?
+What is included in the annual recalibration?

 Every recalibration starts with an evaluation.
 Our service technicians will double check analog signals, settings, sensor health, LCD functionality, connector threading and even cosmetic issues like a scratch on the display.

 After careful evaluation, our service technician will log “as found” data showing how precisely calibrated the unit was when it arrived.
-The device is then compared to our local barometric pressure and a NIST traceable standard and calibration adjustments are made to achieve the closest to ideal calibration possible.
+The device is compared to our local barometric pressure and a NIST traceable standard, and then calibration adjustments are made to achieve the closest to ideal calibration possible.
 If anything is noticed to be out of sync, we work with the customers to make sure they understand the condition of their Alicat and how we will recalibrate and, if needed, repair the device.

 If damage to the device that requires additional service is discovered during the evaluation the recalibration will stop and we’ll get in touch with you before starting repairs.